YADengUU/Data_Lab_2025/README.md

 Use `colnames(meta_result)` to inspect the column names.
 In different steps of the analyses or with different software, the column names of the same content, such as the marker IDs and p-values, can differ.
 #### Question 3
-*Which column should be look at for the p-values?*
+*Which column should be looked at for the p-values?*

  Similar to what we did in the previous session, make the QQ plot for this meta-analysis.
  #### Question 4